 My Facebook Page is Intended for the Serious Reader (That’s why it’s on Facebook)

 I should be posting videos and pictures of cute kittens instead of damning quotes from/of politicians.
 Maybe I should change my material to better suit people like my wife.
-I think the only thing she likes about my otherwise useless and negative Facebook page are my humorous videos, extended family photos, or an image or video of cats (dogs too, but mostly cats).
+I think the only things she likes about my otherwise useless and negative Facebook page are my humorous videos, extended family photos, and images and videos of cats (dogs too, but mostly cats).
 The funny thing is, I would love to share more stuff like the adjacent image, but most of my Facebook Friends don’t post that kind of stuff.
 That’s the Zuckerberg algorithm at work (i.e. I painted myself into this corner).
 I have friends and family members who almost exclusively use Facebook as family albums.
-That is a great idea.
 Almost as if Facebook was created especially for that.
 If I wasn’t so damn ugly, I might have used Facebook in this manner more often.
 Finally, there are the positive vibe posts.
 There are plenty of memes of Jesus, Buddha, Rumi, Yogananda, Martin Luther King, Jr., and other philosophers that I could choke my FB page with.
 Yesterday I attended a talk with the health expert and author Ruben Guzman who reminded me how when it comes to self-improvement I have always been un grand saboteur or as the philosopher James Allen said: “You are today where your thoughts take you.”
 And I just referred to myself as ugly.
-Un grand saboteur stricks again!
+Un grand saboteur strikes again!

 Can I Get a Hallelujah, Somebody!